Nathan Healy

 Frequently Asked Questions

-Yes, Toms River has full 1:1 net metering through Jersey Central Power & Light (JCP&L).
-This allows solar homeowners to receive retail-rate credits for excess electricity sent to the grid.
+Yes, Toms River has comprehensive net metering through Jersey Central Power & Light (JCP&L).
+This billing system gives you full retail credit for excess solar electricity you send to the grid at a 1:1 rate.

-Yes, solar panels typically increase home values in Toms River.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels typically increase home value in Toms River.
+According to a Zillow study, homes with solar panels sell for 4.1% more than comparable homes without solar systems.